TapwaveZodiac/novelaiUKB/docs/GPT.md

 The model is, in reality, a [**vector space**](https://en.wikipedia.org/wiki/Vector_space) and each parameter is a set of [**floating point numbers**](https://en.wikipedia.org/wiki/Floating-point_arithmetic) that constitutes a vector.
 Each Vector is a connection between tokens, and that network of vectors is an attempt to represents human language mathematically.

+These parameters are arranged in layers, known as [matrices](https://en.wikipedia.org/wiki/Matrix_(mathematics)).
+The model is first given completely empty matrices, and they gradually fill with vectors as training happens.
+Eventually, some layers end up serving specific purposes.
+It is difficult to tell which is which, as they are not naturally labelled.
+You can freeze layers and see what changes, helping you keep what is good, remove what is bad, and narrow down on specific layers that do specific things.

-A model with more parameters takes **considerably** more Video Memory on the machine's hardware, but is capable of greater creativity and more 'natural' language.
+A model with more parameters takes **considerably** more Video RAM on the machine's hardware, but is capable of greater creativity and more 'natural' language.
+The more context memory it has, the more memory it needs.
+When you combine those together, the cost is *multiplicative*, not linear.
+Twice the size and twice the memory is more than twice the cost.

 Why Video Memory?
 Simple: CPUs perform operations linearly, and vector math is costly.
-GPUs are made to calculate lighting quickly, among other things.
-As it turns out, calculating raytraces for lighting in a 3d environment gets pretty close to what you need to run an AI, and GPUs are also designed to run lots of tasks in parallel.
+GPUs are made to calculate in parallel.
+As it turns out, calculating raytraces for lighting in a 3d environment gets pretty close to what you need to run an AI.

 ***